Check broadband availability at your new postcode

 Think about an upgrade

 Moving house is a good time to review your broadband, telephone and TV.
-You can stay with the same provider but maybe your new house has access to better speeds, so consider upgrading.
+You can stay with the same provider but your new house has access to better speeds, so consider staying with the same provider but upgrading to a faster package.

 Take your equipment with you